iamkamlesh18/iamkamlesh18/README.md

 ## About Me

-With substantial experience in development, including React, Angular, JavaScript, Node.js, and SQL, I possess a robust skill set in both front-end and back-end technologies.
+With substantial experience in Development, Automation Testing using Java & Selenium, including React, Angular, JavaScript, Node.js, and SQL, I possess a robust skill set in both front-end and back-end technologies.
 I'm actively seeking opportunities to further enhance my expertise in these areas.

 ## Experience